 Your vision board will help a theme emerge and help you stay focused when it comes to shopping for your items.

-This doesn’t have to be exact- just have an idea of what you will need.
-This should have the basics like a tent, air mattress, etc. as well as your wish list of items that you WANT to have that will set the experience apart from a normal camping experience and elevate it to a true glamping experience.
+Your list should have the basics like a tent, air mattress, camp chairs, etc. as well as your wish list of items that you WANT to have that will set the experience apart from a normal camping experience and elevate it to a true glamping experience.

 - 2 smaller throw pillows (pale yellow)